 Taking over the center of the capital meant access to not just shops and street vendors, but also bars and nightclubs.
 Extorting these businesses was particularly profitable, allowing drug retailers to operate inside and forcibly recruit employees as dealers or lookouts.
 La Unión Tepito also developed ties to local police, granting the group a measure of impunity and forewarning with regard to law enforcement action.

-By 2017, however, a rival criminal group would emerge named the Fuerza Anti-Unión, which would challenge La Unión’s dominance.
+By 2017, however, another criminal entity would emerge named the Fuerza Anti-Unión, which would challenge La Unión’s dominance.
 Two theories exist about the Fuerza Anti-Unión: that they either arose as a vigilante group formed by business owners to combat La Unión’s extortion or as a splinter group from La Unión Tepito itself.

-Either way, the Fuerza Anti-Unión acted little differently from its supposed enemy, establishing close relations with high-ranking members of Mexico City’s Secretariat of Security and Civilian Protection (Secretaría de Seguridad Ciudadana – SSC) while violently competing to control the city’s drug retail and extortion economies, particularly in the municipalities of Álvaro Obregón, Tlalpan and Cuauhtémoc.
+However, most Mexican media framed the Fuerza Anti-Unión as a rival crime group, who reportedly established close relations with high-ranking members of Mexico City’s Secretariat of Security and Civilian Protection (Secretaría de Seguridad Ciudadana – SSC) while violently competing to control the city’s drug retail and extortion economies, particularly in the municipalities of Álvaro Obregón, Tlalpan and Cuauhtémoc.

 In June 2018, two dismembered bodies and a “narco-manta” (narco-banner) were found on Mexico City’s bustling Avenida Insurgentes, with a message from La Unión Tepito threatening the Fuerza Anti-Unión leader.
 It was only the most visible manifestation of a surge in violence that month, confirmed by Mexico City’s head of government José Ramón Amieva to be caused by clashes between the two groups.